 To make the portal even more easily accessible, the project includes plans to set up around 50 information points in public facilities throughout rural areas of Germany, which new immigrants can use to find information, find their way in the migration landscape and access the website.

 Practise GermanThe section “Practise German” offers a variety of resources geared towards achieving the A1 language level.
 Here are some examples:

-- Mini series “First steps in Germany“: this series shows everyday challenges, which immigrants are facing during their first few months in Germany.
+- Mini series: “Erste Wege in Deutschland” (“First steps in Germany”).
+This series shows everyday challenges faced by immigrants during their first few months in Germany.
 Visual and listening comprehension is supported through exercises.
 You can also download an accompanying app from the usual app stores, entitled “Mein Weg nach Deutschland”.

 - Game: “Virtuelle Entdeckungsreise” (“Virtual discovery”).
 This game takes you on a virtual voyage of discovery into the German workplace.
 It focuses on themes like vocational training, recognition of qualifications and work.

 - Game: “Liebe auf Deutsch” („Love in German“).
 In this virtual roleplaying game, you can play one of three characters and act out a variety of scenarios.

 Living in GermanyThe section “Living in Germany” offers practical information on themes such as “First steps in Germany”, “Vocational training and work”, “Family”, “Everyday life” and “Life in Germany and Europe”.
 All the information is written at a level no more difficult than A1; any difficult vocabulary is explained separately in the glossary.

 The information resources have been translated into the 27 most common native languages in the target group.
 The aim is to improve the information on German life and culture even further, as well as develop our advisory service to help increase participation rates for immigrants from non-member countries.